krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Nets Easy platform to use this plugin.

 == CHANGELOG ==
+= 2023.06.15    - version 2.5.0 =
+* Feature       - Adds support for Overlay Checkout flow.
+When selected, customers placing an order from desktop will see the the Nets payment window in an overlay instead of being redirected to the payment page.

 = 2023.06.12    - version 2.4.1 =
 * Enhancement   - Implemented an extra validation step during the checkout process to avoid any potential price discrepancies between WooCommerce and Nets.
 * Tweak         - Fine-tuned the tax rate calculation in the redirect flow to ensure consistency with the embedded checkout flow.